-PLANNING COMMITTEE DATE: 05/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 17/10/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON

-2.2 Under the Well-being of Future Generations (Wales) Act 2015 the Council has a duty not only to carry out sustainable development, but must also take reasonable steps in exercising its functions to meet its sustainable development (or well-being) objectives.
-This report has been prepared in consideration of the Council's duty and the 'sustainable development principle', as set out in the 2015 Act, and in making the recommendation the Council has sought to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs.
-It is considered that there would be no significant or unacceptable impact upon the achievement of well-being objectives as a result of the proposed decision.
+- 2.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and paragraph 2.1.2 of Planning Policy Wales emphasise that planning decisions should be in accordance with the Development Plan, unless material considerations indicate otherwise.
+Planning considerations include National Planning Policy and the Unitary Development Plan. - 2.2 Under the Well-being of Future Generations (Wales) Act 2015 the Council has a duty not only to carry out sustainable development, but also to take reasonable steps in exercising its functions to meet its sustainable development (or well-being) objectives.
+This report has been prepared in consideration of the Council's duty and the "sustainable development principle", as set out in the 2015 Act; in making the recommendation the Council has sought to ensure that present needs are met without compromising the ability of future generations to meet their own needs.
+It is considered that there would be no significant or unacceptable impact upon the achievement of well-being objectives as a result of the proposed recommendation.